romenrg/romenrg.github.com/source/_posts/2015-09-28-why-asking-developers-for-time-estimates-in-software-projects-is-a-terrible-idea-and-how-to-bypass-it-with-scrum.markdown

 So, once a few cycles *(sprints)* have passed, you will realize that if the team and its story-point estimates have remained consistent, the number of story points being completed per cycle (Team Velocity) is similar.

-Since you have been doing your job of keeping the backlog updated, prioritized and estimated in story points, now you will able to forecast when will a particular story be finished.
+Since you have been doing your job of keeping the backlog updated, prioritized and estimated in story points, now you will be able to forecast when will a particular story be finished.

 <em>An **example** will make it clearer:</em>